This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Let me walk you through the entire process step by step on how to clean your griddle.

 1. Keep the griddle in the sink as soon as you’re done using it.
 Pour on some water and leave it in there for a few minutes.
 Do not let the oil and food dry and settle on it.
 The moment the food debris and excess oil start to deposit is when the real trouble starts.
 So, clean it while it’s hot.

 2. Use a flat spatula to scrape all the junk from the surface.
 Try to not scratch the griddle while doing so.

 3. Now that the debris is gone, rinse it with water followed by 2-3 drops of your normal dish soap.
 Then, use a folded paper towel to discard the waste.
-You can also use a scrubbing pad or a rough cloth.

 4. Rinse it with water.